Line Interactive vs Online UPS: Which system is right for you?

 AVR becomes very beneficial in areas with unreliable power because power can run through the UPS with voltage regulation pretty much indefinitely, unlike a battery where the power only lasts a certain amount of time.

 Instead of employing a battery to prevent downtime, online UPSs only have one option to protect against power problems and that’s conversion.
 As complicated as ‘double-conversion inversion’ sounds, it’s a relatively simple concept.
-Firstly, an AC current is one that can run long distance but is not as high quality as DC power.
+Firstly, an AC current is one that can run long distances but is not as high quality as DC power.
 Conversely, DC power is very high quality, but only for short distances, like the distance through a UPS.
 Thus, every current enters an online UPS as AC then is converted into DC, whether it is normal or not, and exits the unit as AC again.
 Essentially, an online UPS cleans up any current, ensuring the purest most high-quality current is entering the equipment attached to it.

 How to Decide

-While an online UPS is a top-of-the-line protection, it can be costly.
+While an online UPS is top-of-the-line protection, it can be costly.
 These units are best suited for sensitive mission-critical equipment that handles very sizable amounts of power.
 Many people are looking for great protection that won’t hurt the budget too much, which is where the line interactive units come into play.
 Line interactive UPSs are a great balance between protection and quality.
-Minuteman’s line interactive UPSs range from 500VA to 3000VA to ensure the right fit for every system.
+Minuteman’s line interactive UPSs range from 550VA to 3000VA to ensure the right fit for every system.